 host university transcript

 It can take anywhere from 1 - 6 months to receive the student's official transcript from the host university or affiliate provider.
 For this reason, students are not eligible to graduate the same semester they participate in an exchange or affiliate provider program because grades are not received in time to process for commencement.
 The Office of Education Abroad requires the original transcript to be sent to the office directly from the host university or provider in a sealed envelope.
-Electronic transcripts or opened envelopes containing the transcript handed in by the student will not be accepted.
+Electronic transcripts downloaded by the student or opened envelopes containing the transcript handed in by the student will not be accepted.

 Once the official host university transcript is received, OEA will check to see that all of the courses the student had approved on their Advising Agreement matches the courses listed on the official host university transcript.
 Then, OEA will translate all host grades into A - F letter grades using a standard conversion.
 The official transcript, Advising Agreement(s) and grade conversions will then be sent to the Office of the Registrar, who will then list the UNC Charlotte equivalent courses and A-F letter grades on the student's UNC Charlotte transcript.
 All A-F letter grades earned from abroad will be calculated into the student's cumulative UNC Charlotte GPA.